SANBI-NBA/plant-protection-level/README.md

 3](https://www.cbd.int/gbf/targets/3) of the CBD’s Kunming-Montreal Global Biodiversity Framework.

-## Calculating the Protection Level indicator for plants
+## Calculating the protection level indicator for plants

 South Africa has more than 20 000 indigenous plant species, which makes calculating a comprehensive Protection Level indicator challenging.
-The plant Protection Level indicator therefore follows a sampled approach, similar to what is recommended for calculating a Red List Index for highly speciose taxon groups[^7].
-A random sample of 900 species were selected from the indigenous flora, with the same sample used to calculate South Africa’s national plant Red List Index as well as the plant Species Protection Level indicator.
+The plant protection level indicator therefore follows a sampled approach, similar to what is recommended for calculating a Red List Index for highly speciose taxon groups[^7].
+A random sample of 900 species were selected from the indigenous flora, with the same sample used to calculate South Africa’s national plant Red List Index as well as the plant species protection level indicator.

-This repository documents the process of calculating Protection Level for the plant sample, including data preparation steps.
+This repository documents the process of calculating protection level for the plant sample, including data preparation steps.
 The process is coded in R, and scripts for each step in the process are stored in the folder [workflow](workflow/).
-Further technical documentation on setting conservation targets for plants, the application of protected area effectiveness in the assessment, and controlling for non-genuine Protection Level changes when the indicator is calculated across multiple time points can be found at (link still to be added).
+Further technical documentation on setting conservation targets for plants, the application of protected area effectiveness in the assessment, and controlling for non-genuine protection level changes when the indicator is calculated across multiple time points can be found at (link still to be added).

 ## Recommended citation

 Von Staden, L. 2025.
-SANBI-NBA Plant Protection Level indicator \[Source code\].
-GitHub Repository available at
+SANBI-NBA Plant protection level indicator \[Source code\].
+GitHub repository available at
 <https://github.com/SANBI-NBA/plant-protection-level>.

 ## References